 Mechanical Trail Scale most obviously controls how light the wheel gets when you enter understeer.
 It's recommended by the developers to not change this value.

 Force Feedback Minimum Force is actually the Pneumatic Trail Align Torque setting.
-Raising this adds strength to the forces at the center point of the wheel, which helps overcome the deadzone issue on these wheels.
+I lower this to lighten the wheel.

 Road Feel Scale controls the amount of vibrations you'll feel from the tarmac road surface.
 Setting this too high will make your wheel very noisy.